 The UTC Police Department trains consistently for critical incidents and other emergency situations.
 We feel that equipping you with this information is vital, should an incident ever occur.

-This document provides guidance to faculty, staff, students and visitors who may be caught in an active shooting, bomb threat or hostage situation—the police response to these situations is different.
+This page provides guidance to faculty, staff, students, and visitors who may be caught in an active shooting, bomb threat or hostage situation.
+The police response to each of these situations is different.

 An “active shooter” is a person or persons who appear to be actively killing or attempting to kill people in a single location.
 These situations are dynamic in nature and require immediate action by law enforcement personnel to stop the shooter.

 Bomb threats usually occur by telephone.
 If you receive a call that turns out to be a bomb threat, follow these guidelines:

 - Try to keep the caller on the line as long as possible.

 - Try to stay calm and obtain as much information as possible by using the checklist below.

 - Contact UTC Police Department (423-425-4357) immediately and give them any information you were able to obtain from the caller, as well as what time you received the call, and where you are calling from.

 - The police will be responsible for building evacuation.

 - If you are instructed to evacuate the building, move a safe distance away from the building.
 Do not re-enter the building until told that it is safe to do so by authorized personnel.